-Within the framework of this research and development project, sponsored by the Federal Agency for Nature Conservation (BfN), methods and procedures for sustainable stock establishment of the European oyster in the German North Sea will be developed and tested at pilot scale for the first time.
-As the project RESTORE is based on recommendations of the BfN feasibility study (Gercken & Schmidt 2014) it addresses still open research questions.
+Within the framework of this research and development project ("E+E Vorhaben"), sponsored by the Federal Agency for Nature Conservation (BfN), methods and procedures for sustainable stock establishment of the European oyster in the German North Sea will be developed and tested at pilot scale for the first time.
+The project RESTORE is based on recommendations of the BfN feasibility study (Gercken & Schmidt 2014) and addresses open research questions.

-The results of this study are intended to create a restoration program, to establish a healthy stock of these highly endangered oysters in Europe and to establish an oyster bed ecosystem at selected locations in the German North Sea.
+The results of this study will be used to design a large-scale restoration program to establish a healthy stock of these highly endangered oysters in Europe and further restore oyster beds at selected locations in the German North Sea.

-The reintroduction of the once endemic oyster in the German North Sea is considered a marine conservation measure and is professionally supervised by the Department of Marine Nature Conservation of the BfN and carried out in cooperation with AWI.
-In order to restore the stock of this species sustainably, nature conservation law must first be review and technological and biological issues overcome to allow final recommendations for a long-term program of restoration.
+The reintroduction of this once endemic oyster in the German North Sea is considered a marine conservation measure.
+It is professionally supervised by the Department of Marine Nature Conservation of the BfN and carried out by AWI.
+In order to restore the stock of this species sustainably, nature conservation legislation has to be reviewed and technological and biological issues need to be overcome to allow final recommendations for a long-term restoration program.

 Scientific and technical objectives

 Within the scope of the present research and development project, the scientific and technological framework is created for a successful restoration of European oyster stocks in the German North Sea.
 While observing nature protection requirements, field studies were carried out at potential recovery sites to test various technologies.
 The goal is to enable and enhance the settlement, growth and fitness of Ostrea edulis.

 The following insights were gained:

 - Evidence of growth and health (biological fitness)